 Normally, you’d need to reach your full retirement age, which for most people is 66 or 67, to qualify for the full monthly benefit amount.
 And to get the largest possible benefit you’d need to wait until age 70.
 Taking benefits at age 62, or at any time between 62 and your full retirement age would reduce your benefit amount.

-Going from $1,500 per month in expected benefits to $1,025 could put a squeeze on your retirement budget if you have fewer assets to fall back on.
+Going from $1,500 per month in combined Social to $1,025 could put a squeeze on your retirement budget if you have fewer assets to fall back on.
 For example, if you didn’t save as much in your employer’s 401(k) as you would have liked or you only had an IRA to fund, then your nest egg might be on the smaller side.
 That could make it harder to stretch a reduced Social Security benefit.

 Should You Delay Social Security Instead?